2020 Pocono Green 225

 The 2020 Pocono Green 225, branded as the Pocono Green 225 Recycled by J.P.
 Mascaro & Sons, was a NASCAR Xfinity Series race held on June 28, 2020 at Pocono Raceway in Long Pond, Pennsylvania.
 Contested over 91 laps—extended from 90 laps due to an overtime finish—on the 2.5 mi triangular racecourse, it was the 12th race of the 2020 NASCAR Xfinity Series season and the season's fourth and final Dash 4 Cash race.
 Chase Briscoe won his fourth race of the season.

 Report

 Background

 The race was held at Pocono Raceway, which is a three-turn superspeedway located in Long Pond, Pennsylvania.
 The track hosts two Cup Series races: the Pocono Organics 325 and the Pocono 350, as well as one Xfinity Series and Gander RV & Outdoors Truck Series event.
 Since 2013, the track is also host to a NTT IndyCar Series race.

 Pocono Raceway is one of a very few NASCAR tracks not owned by either Speedway Motorsports, Inc. or International Speedway Corporation.
 It is operated by the Igdalsky siblings Brandon, Nicholas, and sister Ashley, and cousins Joseph IV and Chase Mattioli, all of whom are third-generation members of the family-owned Mattco Inc, started by Joseph II and Rose Mattioli.

 The race was held without fans in attendance due to the ongoing COVID-19 pandemic.

+This race marked Jeff Green's final NASCAR start to date.